As you begin your journey to become a blogger, you’ll find numerous articles that’ll mention the word niche.

 You may blog without sticking to a niche.
-There’s no law enforcement that’ll force you to pick one single niche.
+That’s up to you.

 But often, these types of blogs aren’t successful.
 I remember back in 2015 when I started my first blog, I published completely random content.
 And barely anyone came to read it, except bots.

 By writing on random topics, you make your blog uncertain.
-At times your reader may find some awesome articles and times your reader might get confused.
+At times your reader may find some excellent articles and times your reader might get confused.

 There’s no guarantee that someone who read your post about biking would like to see how you went scuba diving.
 Although there are a good number of travel bloggers that do that, that’s too a niche.
 They won’t publish cooking articles on their blog.

-Also, If you launch digital products such as eBooks or some online courses in future, you will already have a targeted audience interested to buy your product.
+Also, If you launch digital products such as eBooks or some online courses in the future, you will already have a targeted audience interested in buying your product.